 3. A stellar reputation

 Can you see how Visibility and Authority build on each other and lead to a Stellar Reputation?
 As you interact with people and become an authority figure, your audience will naturally form an opinion about you.
-If you over-deliver with your products or your signature programs, your reputation will continue to shine.
+And if you over-deliver with your products or your signature programs, your reputation will continue to shine.
 Overall, a stellar reputation will shorten the length of time it takes you to earn the trust of your audience or new followers.
 And trust is key to relationship marketing.

 4. Happy and enthusiastic fans

 You’ll know you’ve made it when fans are clamoring for your latest product and tell all their friends how wonderful you are!
 This is the ultimate result of relationship marketing and worth all the time and effort it takes to reach this destination.

 One key to remember is to never stop the process of building relationships.
 Like gears in a clock, you must find a way to consistently interact, show your authority, improve your reputation and take care of your happy fans.
 Then keep these gears working to consistently grow your business for years to come.

 Three Tips to Building Successful Business Relationships

 If you’re the CEO of your business, you already encounter numerous relationships on a daily basis.
 For example, you have a relationship with your business vendors or partners, with your employees, with your customers, with your prospective customers, and with your local community.
 In fact, it’s nearly impossible to run any kind of profitable business without forming a variety of relationships.